 Picking the grapes

 The process off vinification starts with the harvesting.
 It is of utmost importance to choose exactly the right moment to start with the harvest.
-It is best to start before the grapes are fully20130924_305105290 matured.
+It is best to start before the grapes are fully matured.
 But also the temperature during the picking is of significance.
 When it is too cold, the juices become neutralized, giving a thin, flat wine; when it is to warm, the yeasts on the surface of the grapes will be killed before they have done their job.
 Sometimes it is better to pick the grapes early in the morning before it is too hot and sometimes it will be better to pick them in the afternoon.

 Errors made in this stage will become magnified after the distillation, because not only all beautiful flavours become more concentrated, also the undesirable ones.